inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 Classifiers
 ~~~~~~~~~~~

-Classifier modules have one input and many output gates.
+Classifier modules have one input gate and multiple output gates.
 They examine
-the received packets and forward them to the appropriate output gate
+received packets and forward them to the appropriate output gate
-based on the content of some portion of the packet header.
-You can read
+based on the contents of specific packet headers.
+More information
-more about classifiers in RFC 2475 and RFC 3290.
+about classifiers can be found in RFC 2475 and RFC 3290.

 The ``inet.networklayer.diffserv`` package contains two classifiers:
 :ned:`MultiFieldClassifier` to classify the packets at the edge routers